Visual Tools

 Generate a visual narrative with images and text for storytelling, processes, or event sequences.

-The Learning Science Behind Storyboard
+The Learning Science

 Storyboards leverage the power of narrative and visual processing to enhance learning.
 The sequential format helps students organize temporal information and understand cause-effect relationships.